a2edap/WE-Validate/README.md

 ## Installation Instructions

-To make it easy for you to get started with WE-Validate GUI, here's a list of recommended next steps.
+To make it easy for you to get started with WE-Validate GUI, here's a list of recommended steps.

 1, git clone https://github.com/a2edap/WE-Validate.git \
-2, python -m pip install virtualenv (optional, if you want to run the app in virtual environment and does not have virtualenv installed) \
+2, python -m pip install virtualenv (optional, if you want to run the app in virtual environment and do not have virtualenv installed) \
 3, python -m venv env (optional, setting up the virtual environment called env) \
 4, source env/Scripts/activate (optional, starting the virtual environment) \
 5, pip install -r requirements.txt \
 6, python wevalidate_gui.py \
-7, copy and paste the serve address (http://127.0.0.1:8088/ or localhost:8088) into web browser \
+7, copy and paste the server address (http://127.0.0.1:8088/ or localhost:8088) into web browser \
 8, Crtl + c to stop server \
 9, deactivate (optional, once done, deactivate the virtual environment)